NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The Pearl of the Indian Ocean — a brand-new Digital Nomad Visa (Feb 2026), ultra-affordable tropical living, world-class surf, and extraordinary variety packed into one small island Official Digital Nomad Visa (2026), Exceptional Affordability for USD/EUR Earners, World-Class Surf & Digital Nomad Coast are among the top reasons expats choose Sri Lanka.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Sri Lanka straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Sri Lanka — straight to your inbox.